postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

 This integration supports importing OpenAPI 3.0 schemas for both HTTP and REST APIs.
 Importing will create a new API in Postman, with the API name set as the name of the API Gateway, and the default API version being the name of stage/environment.
 The new API will also have the AWS API Gateway integration added to it.

+To import an API from AWS API Gateway:

 1. From the sidebar, select __APIs__.
 1. Select **Import** in the left navigation menu.
 1. Select **API Gateway**, then select **AWS API Gateway**.